MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug-visual-studio.md

 ### Virtual source path mapping not supported in Visual Studio 2019

-If you use the WebView2 [SetVirtualHostNameToFolderMapping](/dotnet/api/microsoft.web.webview2.core.corewebview2.setvirtualhostnametofoldermapping) method, the debugger in Visual Studio 2019 doesn't understand the virtual source path mapping, so breakpoints don't work correctly.
+If you use the WebView2 [SetVirtualHostNameToFolderMapping](/dotnet/api/microsoft.web.webview2.core.corewebview2.setvirtualhostnametofoldermapping) method, the debugger in Visual Studio 2019<!-- or VS 2022? --> doesn't understand the virtual source path mapping, so breakpoints don't work correctly.

+When setting a breakpoint, you must open the file that's in the exact same path that's associated with your WebView2 control, because the JS/TS debug adapter doesn't perform source path mapping.

-Virtual source path mapping works when you use the debugger in <!-- Visual Studio 2022 or? -->Visual Studio Code.
+Virtual source path mapping is supported by the debugger in Visual Studio Code.<!-- what about Visual Studio? -->

 <!-- ====================================================================== -->